Dommo Energia

-Dommo Energia is a Brazilian publicly listed oil and gas company belonging to the EBX Group.
+Dommo Energia is a Brazilian publicly listed oil and gas company.
 Until 2017 it was known as OGX Petróleo e Gás Participações S.A.
 (OGX).
-Prior to a 2013 bankruptcy filing, OGX was Brazil's second largest oil company by market value after Petrobras.
+Prior to a 2013 bankruptcy filing, OGX was Brazil's second-largest oil company by market value after Petrobras.

+On September 1, 2022, PetroRio announced the purchase of Dommo Energia.
+On October 24, PetroRio approved the incorporation of the company.
+With the transaction, the company now owns 100% of the Tubarão Martelo field.

 History

 OGX was founded in 2007.
 In June 2008 it held initial public offering and the company was listed at BM&F Bovespa.

 In September 2009, the company started its exploration activities.
 At the same year OGX made its first oil discovery at the Waimea offshore field and on 31 January 2012 it started oil production.
 It made several other oil discoveries.

 In 2010, it discovered oil at the Pero and Inga fields in Block BM-C-40.

 In 2013 OGX was forced to file for bankruptcy protection in the Court of Justice of Rio de Janeiro after defaulting on a $45m bond payment.

 OGX was renamed Dommo Energia in 2017.

+In 2023, after the acquisition, Dommo Energia went closed its capital on the stock exchange.